Skip to main content

 If you want to replace Claude Code, watch six dimensions:

-- Context window: 200K tokens is the minimum for mid-sized projects.
-Claude Opus 4.7, Gemini 3.1 Pro, and GPT-5.5 each support 1 million tokens through the API.
+• Context window: 200K tokens is the minimum for mid-sized projects.
+Claude Opus 4.8 and Gemini 3.1 Pro each support 1 million tokens through the API, while GPT-5.5 supports 1 million.
 Tools can cap that lower (Codex CLI uses 400K, for example).

 The table below compares the seven most prominent Claude Code alternatives along these criteria.